migueltorrescosta/migueltorrescosta.github.io/_posts/2017-10-06-Differential-Cryptography.md

 published: true
 ---

-Apparently Apple is taking [steps](https://www.wired.com/2016/06/apples-differential-privacy-collecting-data/) to protect their users privacy by using Differential Privacy:
+Apparently Apple is taking [steps](https://www.wired.com/2016/06/apples-differential-privacy-collecting-data/) to protect their users privacy by using Differential Privacy.

 ## So what is differential privacy?